Young woman clothes shopping at a boutique.

 Winter Apparel

-Holiday shopping isn’t just about picking gifts for others.
-You might want something fancy to wear to your company’s holiday party, or you might simply need a new jacket to keep warm.
+Holiday shopping isn’t all about gifts.
+You might want something new to wear to your company’s holiday party, or simply need a new jacket to keep warm.
 If you have children, it’s possible they’ve outgrown the clothes they wore last winter.
+Consider including these in your regular budget or holiday budget depending on your needs.

 Put your savings on autopilot